mtriche128/hpca_semester_project/README.md

 ### Setup for the PYNQ Board

-These directions assume your PYNQ board is connected to a host PC using a static IP connection.
+These directions assume your PYNQ board is connected to a host PC using a static IP address.

 #### Step (1) Clone the Git Repo